chaoticzeros/halo-sapp-docs/setup/index.rst

 User Guide
 ===========

-SAPP is fairly easy to set up and get a game running.
+SAPP is fairly easy to set up.
 You will need to download a few things in addition to SAPP.

 .. list-table::
    :widths: 15 30